Mangrove Gene Bank initiated in 2015

 The diversity in mangrove systems is categorized as regional diversity, ecosystem diversity, species diversity and genetic diversity (Deshmukh & Balaji, 1994).
 Diversity of mangrove species from different coastal regions of Myanmar have been raised in the nursery, and transplanted to the gene bank area at Shwe Thaung Yan.
 This project was implemented within the Thor Heyerdahl Climate Park located in Shwe Thaung Yan, Ayeyarwady Region, Myanmar.

-At the end of 2022, we have 53 species listed in the gene bank and adjacent area and plan to collect around 15 more species in 2023 that were absent in Shwe Thaung Yan.
+We have 53 species listed in the gene bank and adjacent area and plan to collect around 15 more species that were absent in Shwe Thaung Yan.
 The Gene Bank has already propagated 3 species in The IUCN Red List: Bruguiera hainesii (Critically Endangered), Heritiera fomes (Endangered), Snonneratia griffithii (Critically Endangered) as well as one more near threatened species, Phoenix paludosa (palm).
 During the last 3 years, we have planted over 20,000 B. hainesii.
 In addition, we have taken care of several thousand palms in Shwe Thaung Yan, growing naturally in this region.
 Rescuing endangered species is an important priority of the Gene Bank, in addition to hosting most of the world’s true mangrove species and associates for scientific purposes.
 In addition, the gene bank is also studying the use of mangrove fruits and edible ferns for food security.